truenas/documentation/content/SCALEUIReference/Storage/Pools/PoolCreateWizardScreens.md

 ### Spare (Optional) Wizard Screen
 The **Spare** wizard screen provides the option to configure a hot spare for a drive in a data VDEV.

-{{< trueimage src="/images/SCALE/23.10/PoolCreationWizardSpareScreen.png" alt="Pool Creation Wizard Spare Screen" id="8: Pool Creation Wizard Spare Screen" >}}
+{{< trueimage src="/images/SCALE/23.10/PoolCreationWizardSpareScreen.png" alt="Pool Creation Wizard Spare Screen" id="Pool Creation Wizard Spare Screen" >}}

 {{< expand "Click Here for More Information" "v" >}}